 What do Soft, Norm, and Pulse actually change?

-They mainly change warmth, intensity, and how “forward” the flavor feels.
-Soft is cooler and smoother, Norm is balanced, and Pulse is louder and warmer—best in shorter bursts.
+They mainly change warmth, intensity, and how forward the flavor feels.
+Soft is cooler and smoother, Norm is the balance point, and Pulse is warmer and louder in short bursts.

 Does it leak in a pocket?

-In our carry, it didn’t leak, but it can collect mouthpiece condensation during all-day use.
-A quick wipe keeps it tidy.
+In our carry, it did not leak, but it did collect some mouthpiece condensation during heavy use.
+A quick wipe kept it tidy.

 How fast does it charge in real use?

-Top-ups are quick.
-We saw it reach a usable level fast, with roughly ~22 minutes to around 80% and under an hour to full, depending on the power source.
+Top-ups were quick in our testing.
+We saw roughly 22 minutes to about 80% and about 48 minutes to full, depending on the power source.

 Does Pulse mode always taste better?

-Not always.
-Pulse can make flavors pop, but it can also blur sweetness and feel harsher if you chain-puff; Norm often tastes “cleaner” over longer sessions.
+No. Pulse can make a flavor pop, but it can also make sweeter profiles feel less defined and a little harsher if you chain it.
+Norm usually tasted cleaner over longer sessions.

 About the Author: Chris Miller